 Primary Account Holder

-The Primary Account Holder is typically the person who enrolls an Enrollee/Student in a program and/or has legal custody.
-This person is also called the Primary Parent/Legal Guardian for preschool/schools.
+The Primary Account Holder is typically the person who enrolls an Enrollee in a Program and/or has legal custody.
+This person is typically called the Primary Parent/Legal Guardian for preschool/schools.

 E.g. Sally Johnson (Primary Parent of Enrollee Billy Johnson)

 The Secondary Account Holder is another Account Holder that can be a parent or legal guardian of the Enrollee.
 Secondary Account Holders are not required in Enrollsy.

 E.g. Bill Johnson (Secondary parent of Enrollee Billy Johnson)

 An Enrollee is the person participating.
 The word Enrollee is a label that can be changed to Child(ren), Student(s), Registrant(s), Player(s), Subscriber(s), Member(s), Traveler(s), etc. Enrollees can be placed in one or many Programs during the enrollment process.
 Learn how to assign an Enrollee to a Class.